 This covenant is founded on the true worship of God and that worship is performed by keeping the Feasts of Jehovah on His time schedule.

 Exodus 34 is a clear covenant document given to the Children of Israel after the sin of the Golden Calf.
 God told Moses to make two new tables of stone and come up to Him on the mountain where He would give him new tablets with all the same words as the first tables.
+(Exodus 34:1) At that time, He clearly presented the terms of His Covenant relationship with the people.

 What is found in Exodus 34 is laid out just like a modern contract.